Colac Otway Regional Profile

-About 21,000 people live in the Colac Otway Shire, with about 12,000 people living in the shire’s major industrial, commercial and service centre of Colac.
+About 21,000 people live in the Colac Otway Shire, with about 13,000 people living in the shire’s major industrial, commercial and service centre of Colac (Colac and Elliminyt).

-The second major urban centre is Apollo Bay, which has a permanent population of 1000 that swells to more than 15,000 during the busy summer tourist season.
+The second major urban centre is Apollo Bay, which has a permanent population of 1,800 (Apollo Bay and Marengo) that swells to more than 15,000 during the busy summer tourist season.

 The shire is currently experiencing a modest growth rate, however in partnership with the regional lobby group G21, Council has set a more ambitious target for population growth.